 Kimberly grew up in the Virginia suburbs of Washington D.C. and began her musical studies as a violinist.
-As a promising young instrumentalist, she trained at the prestigious Interlochen Center for the Arts, where she studied violin performance under the top musicians in the country.
-But when Kimberly was 15, she suffered a severe injury to her left arm.
+As a promising young instrumentalist, she trained at the prestigious Interlochen Center for the Arts, where she studied violin performance with some of the top musicians in the country.
+But at 15, she suffered a severe injury to her left arm.
 She could no longer hold her instrument and was told she may never be able to play again.
 That's when Kimberly turned her musical passion to singing.
 She began taking voice lessons and fell in love with opera.
 Since then, she's been performing nonstop and has incorporated her early instrumentalist training into her vocal artistry.

-This season, Ms. Hann is thrilled to make her mainstage debut with Chicago Opera Theater as Donna Rosa in Il Postino.
-Additionally, she will be a featured artist with The Christman Opera Company, presenting virtual premieres as a part of their series Voices Raising Voices.
+Ms. Hann has recently sung with Chicago Opera Theater for their innovative, virtual production of La Hija de Rappaccini.
+During the pandemic, Kimberly was a featured artist with The Christman Opera Company, presenting virtual premieres as a part of their series Voices Raising Voices.
 Ms. Hann's recent engagements include the title role in Carmen with The Hawaii Performing Arts Festival, The Old Prioress (Dialogues of the Carmelites), The Secretary (The Consul), and L'Opinion Publique (Orpheus in the Underworld), all with Opera MODO, and Elizabeth Proctor (The Crucible) with Berlin Opera Academy.
 Other credits include the title role in Händel's Orlando, Bradamante (Alcina), Suzuki (Madama Butterfly), Madame de la Haltière (Cendrillon), The Old Baroness (Vanessa), and Cecilia March (Little Women).
 Kimberly has performed as a Young Artist with The Chautauqua Opera Company in productions of Don Giovanni, Candide, and The Bremen Town Musicians.
 She has also been a Resident Artist with Sarasota Opera, performing in productions of La Traviata, Manon Lescaut, Norma, Carmen, and Tiefland.

 Kimberly is passionate about working with contemporary American composers to bring new works to life.
-This season she will premiere excerpts from Razumov by Greg Batholomew, a new chamber opera set in Russia in 1900.
+Last season she will premiered excerpts from Razumov by Greg Batholomew, a new chamber opera set in Russia in 1900.
 Ms. Hann has also worked with composer Jivin Misra on Portrait of a Man, a piece for mezzo and piano that she premiered in recital.
-Always up for a challenge, Kimberly also presented the first performance of Season by Jihyeong Choi, an atonal four-movement chamber work for mezzo, clarinet, and percussion.
+Always up for a challenge, Kimberly also presented the first performance of Season by Jihyeong Choi, an atonal four-movement chamber work for alto, clarinet, and percussion.

 Kimberly is a proud alumna of Northwestern University, where she also studied Musicology, Italian, and German.
-She earned her Master's from The Mannes College of Music in New York City.
+She earned her Master's Degree from The Mannes College of Music in New York City.
 Ms. Hann currently resides with her husband in Chicago.
-In her spare time she loves to practice yoga, knit, and cook fun recipes for her friends and family.
+She is active in the choral community and is an Alto section leader at St. James Cathedral.
+In her spare time Kimberly loves to practice yoga, knit, and cook fun recipes for her friends and family.